cloud-gov/cg-site/_pages/pages/documentation/custom-headers.md

 public, max-age=31536000, immutable
 ```

-Html files are typically NOT good candidates for long-term caching since the url depends on the actual filename and they are typically smaller files.
+HTML files are typically NOT good candidates for long-term caching since the url depends on the actual filename and they are typically smaller files.
 Given your need for how quickly you want users to get your latest changes, you can either:
 - Configure cache-control to never cache:
 ```
 public, max-age=0, must-revalidate